 Applications that are valid for review under the full review pathway are reviewed at the nearest available HDEC full meeting.
 A list of upcoming ones for the year can be found under Meeting Dates, Venues and Minutes.

-An application will only be validated with the clock starting once the agenda has closed.
-Following this, you will receive a validation letter in ETHICS RM confirming the date and time of the review of your application.
+An application will only be validated with the clock starting once the agenda has closed at 12pm on the day specified in the schedule.
+Following this, you will receive a validation letter in Ethics RM confirming the date and time of the review of your application.